caldi99/Database2-Project/README.md

 We took only part of the .csv files and we pre-processed the data to avoid having NULL values during the data-ingestion phase.

 ## Installation Istructions ##
-We used docker to run our GraphDB server and our Web-App backend by means of separated containers.
+We used Docker to run our GraphDB server and our Web-App backend by means of separated containers.
 This was done to have a common working environment avoiding incompatibilities that could rise up from our host machines.
 Also in a production environment, the various part would be effectively separated granting more flexibility.

 ### Web-App backend ###
-The docker container used can be found ...
+The Docker container used can be found ...
 It's necessary to copy the 'build/web' folder inside of it.
 Once done, just run the following command to startup a basic http server:
 ```
 python3 -m http.server 8000